 Enjoy This Post?
 Share the Love!

 Top Solo Travel Destination Thailand.
 When the holidays come and work slows down for year-end, I always look to take a solo travel package to a new part of the world.
-This year on Christmas Day, I headed out traveling Asia alone.
+On a recent Christmas Day, I headed out traveling Asia alone.
 I had much ground to cover in just 17 days and daunting flights from Washington, DC and on to Bangkok via Beijing.
 I began in Siem Reap, Cambodia then via a top river cruise on to Vietnam and back to Bangkok.

 I was pleasantly surprised to see how easily things went for me as a woman on a solo travel package in SE Asia.
 I had no encounters with pickpockets and saw no evidence of issues arising from last year’s government takeover by the military.
 The many banners with portraits of the king and queen and the respect shown at the Royal Palaces underscored the country’s continuity notwithstanding intervening political changes.